eMedicine Specialties > Sports Medicine > Foot and Ankle

 • Sesamoiditis: Treatment consists of wearing cushioned-soled shoes with total-contact inserts to relieve stress on the first metatarsal head; taking nonsteroidal anti-inflammatory drugs (NSAIDs); and implementing rest, ice, compression, and elevation (RICE).
 An orthotic device should be worn for at least 6 months.

-• Turf toe: Acute treatment consists of a period of RICE, taping, and strapping the toe in a plantar-flexed position to avoid further hyperextension.
+• Turf toe: The management of turf toe injuries is determined by the grade of injury.
+Acute treatment consists of a period of RICE, taping, and strapping the toe in a plantar-flexed position to avoid further hyperextension.
 Rigid turf-toe orthotics may be helpful as well.
 Ambulation is well tolerated in a hard-soled shoe.
 Mild-to-moderate sprains may require rest from the activity from days to weeks.
 Severe sprains may necessitate relative rest for up to 6 weeks.

-• Sever disease: Treatment consists of implementing RICE, wearing protective heel inserts or prefabricated arch supports, performing stretching and strengthening exercises, and, occasionally, taking NSAIDs (see Image 2).
+• Sever disease: Treatment consists of implementing RICE, wearing protective heel inserts or prefabricated arch supports, performing stretching and strengthening exercises, and, occasionally, taking NSAIDs (see image below).

 • Posterior tibial tendinitis: Treatment depends on the degree of symptoms.
 Initially RICE, NSAIDs, and analgesics are used as needed.
 Cast immobilization may be helpful during the early stages of the disease.